ghostiek/CICD-Presentation/GitBasics/git.md

 We can now commit our file in the staging area to the repository by running `git commit -m "Input any message to explain changes made"`

-Here the -m parameter followed by whatever string you please, is the message the commit will have.
+Here the -m parameter indicates that the string that follows will is the message the commit will have.

 We can check out what the commits we have made by running `git log` (Note if you have a large commit history you can exit this by typing `q` instead of scrolling all the way down)